jdesmet/zakee-web/README.md

 - modifying the context path, which is set in src/main/webapp/META-INF/context.xml and in the pom.xml.

-# Starting the embedded Tomcat container with Cargo
+# Start Tomcat

-The pom is preconfigured to work with [Cargo Maven Plugin](https://codehaus-cargo.github.io/cargo/Maven2+plugin.html).
+The pom is preconfigured to work with [Cargo Maven Plugin](https://codehaus-cargo.github.io/cargo/Maven2+plugin.html). to start and deploy the project on tomcat 8 from the command-line:
-To start it from the command-line, you can start it as follows:

 ```
     mvn clean package cargo:run
 ```

-With the preconfigured settings, it will use servlet port :9090, and ajp port :9009.
+With the pre-configured settings, it will use servlet port :9090, and ajp port :9009.
 Once started, you should be able to access the main webpage form [http://localhost:9090/zakee-web/].

+Note that this project will just as well work with NetBeans, for which the cargo settings will be ignored.
+With NetBeans, you can just 'run' the project with a preconfigured Application Server (Tomcat 8).